 - Clearly communicate your extension policy: Your extension policy within WebAssign is fully customizable and has the ability to allow manual extensions as well as automatic extension requests from students.

-- Reward students who never use extensions: At the end of the semester, you can view all granted extensions to identify and provide extra credit to students who completed 100% of their work on time.
+- Reward students who never use extensions: At the end of the semester, you can view all granted extensions to identify and award extra credit to students who completed 100% of their work on time.

 4) Review Class Insights to Identify Areas for Student Support

 Make sure your class is mastering the topics by reviewing Class Insights regularly.
 Consider giving your class extra assignments, video lessons or practice opportunities on topics that WebAssign has flagged as areas of concern.
 In addition, you can direct specific students to topics in the Personal Study Plan if available, for individual support.

 5) Don’t Let Students Jump Ahead